 Storytelling to Writing Residency

 Students will learn storytelling tools and strategies that can easily be applied to the writing process, a strategy that has been proven to increase students’ language skills and build their overall comprehension skills, allowing for a fuller and broader language development process.
 The process begins with the students telling their own personal narratives using prompts and guided imagery.
 Working with their peers, students identify their stories’ strengths and discuss the natural metaphors, similes, and the power of first and last sentences discovered within the storytelling process.
 Using this new knowledge, students create story maps and put pen to paper, writing, revising, and polishing their enhanced narratives to be presentation-ready.
+Workshops' content and length can be modfied to meet schools' needs.

 Participant Limit: 30 Students